- Private Internet Access offers SOCKS5 proxy support in addition to its traditional VPN features.

 Is PIA SOCKS5 slow?

 As we’ve explained before, using a VPN could slow down your Internet connection.
-That happens for a lot of factors, including but not limited to distance between you and the servers and encryption.
+That happens for a lot of factors, including but not limited to the distance between you and the servers and encryption.

 Naturally, bouncing your connection once more through yet another location (i.e. the SOCKS5 proxy) will further add to that distance and slow down your connection even more.